 There’s such a vicious irony to the fact that a girl who felt so alone with her pain could share her life and, worse still, her death so publicly.

-But no one was reading the diary of the Broken Doll like it.
+But no one was reading the diary of the Broken Doll.

 No one cared.